-Introduction to English Studies 101 - substantial reading of literature to develop reading,
+Introduction to English Studies 101 - substantial reading of literature to develop reading, writing and expression skills.

 ENGLISH HOME LANGUAGE I

 Introduction to English Studies 102 - substantial reading of literature to be able to interpret English literary and cultural material using appropriate vocabulary and academic methods of presentation.